pilot-j/Gsoc_Deeplense/README.md

 ## Notes
+- The models are kept relatively small (< ~10M parameters) due to computational constraints.
+This approach has also helped me assess whether small ViT-based models can be effectively fine-tuned.
+I believe that scaling the encoder to larger dimension sizes would significantly improve the results.
+From my experimentation with embedding dimensions ranging from 128 to 300, I can anecdotally confirm this trend.
 - The reported metric values represent the best performance achieved in the respective modes.
 - Further details in task specific folders